WeAreOpenSourceProjects/NodeAngular/README.md

 # MEANie

+**/!\ This fullstack is an assembly example of two of our stack [Angular](https://github.com/weareopensource/Angular) / [Node](https://github.com/weareopensource/Node).
+This repo is not necessarily up to date, if you want to start a project, thank you to rely on the desired technos available [here](https://github.com/weareopensource/) based on our [wiki](https://github.com/weareopensource/weareopensource.github.io/wiki).**

 ## Presentation
 [Angular](https://github.com/weareopensource/Angular) / [Node](https://github.com/weareopensource/Node) repo association.
 This FullStack, on active developpement, aims to be the next MEAN exemple of our work, and our first FullStack.
 <br><br><br>